WaldoCampos/s3bir/README.md

 This repository contains different ways of creating Sketch-Based Image Retrieval models trained using the Self-Supervised paradigm.

+**WARNING:** Every path in the repository is hard-coded and has to be replaced accordingly.

 To start training a model, create a configuration file and use it with train.py

 ``python train.py --config your_config.ini``